 Looking to save money on the Big Island?
 Find out about the best cheap places to stay on the Big Island and how to book them.
 Keep scrolling down for all the info on my favorite cheap hotels on the Big Island!

-This list of cheap places to stay on the Big Island contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of cheap places to stay on the Big Island was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.